SciBorgs/SciGuides/docs/projects/basic-subsystems/SimpleShooter.md

 ```

 The second runShooter method (the "double" one) will just call the DoubleSupplier one with a lambda.
-This will be the one we want to actually want to call when we call "runShooter", since we can actually give it a double velocity.

 ```java